arcanis/graphql-typescript-integration/README.md

 ## Features

 - You can (should) keep your GraphQL queries and mutations within your `.tsx` files, close from the components that will use them.
-However, unlike typical GraphQL type generations, you don't need to import the typed operations - they'll be transparently returned by the `gql(...)` function calls.
+However, unlike typical GraphQL type generations, you don't need to separately import the typed operations - they'll be transparently returned by the `gql(...)` function calls.

 - You don't have to bother using unique query and mutation names for each file; the preset will automatically hash them if needed.
 You can still share specific queries with multiple files by simply exporting it from a file that can be imported from (like you would with any other helper function).